yiisoft/html/README.md

 - encode
 - decode

-## Parsing attribute
+## Working with attribute name

 - getAttributeName
-- parseAttribute
+- wrapAttributeName

 ### Other